-Dorset Area of Outstanding Natural Beauty and the Jurassic Coast Team have pulled together a series of lovely short walks for you to enjoy.
+In 2017, the Dorset Area of Outstanding Natural Beauty and Jurassic Coast World Heritage Team pulled together a series of short walks for you to enjoy.

 The South West Coast Path

 The South West Coast Path is walkable all year round, but popular sections can get very busy during the summer months.
-The eroding nature of the coastline also means rerouted sections and diversions are frequent – visit the South West Coast Path website for the latest information on route changes.
+The eroding nature of the coastline also means rerouted sections and diversions are frequent – be sure to check for the latest information on route changes.

-Also remember that cliffs can be dangerous places and rockfalls can happen at any time without warning.
-Always stick to the marked path, and stay well clear of cliff edges and bases.
-Find out more about safety on the Jurassic Coast.
+Remember that cliffs can be dangerous places and rockfalls can happen at any time without warning.
+Follow our Safety advice and always stick to the marked path, and stay well clear of cliff edges and bases.

 The Jurassic Coast is covered by Ordnance Survey Explorer maps 115, 116 and OL15.
 These maps are available in our shop.